a-bonus/odin-css-exercises/README.md

 - Each element ends with a semi colon
 - Each element is wrapped in curly braces
 - Each element is a key value pair, which means it has a property and a value, for example: color: red;
+- The property is the attribute of the element, for example: color, font-size, margin, padding, etc.